Quick facts about Hungary

 The weather is bearable and they have four complete seasons, similar to most European countries.
 While winter may get unpleasant, especially during January, it is offset by a more pleasant spring and summer with warmer temperatures and rain.
 Remember your raincoat.

 All work with no play makes us dull.
 There are great activities to do and sites to visit in Hungary.
 You can visit cafes, restaurants, and several architectural tourist sites.

 Some of the best places to visit in Hungary include the Mosque of Pasha Gazi Kasim, the Early Christian Mausoleum, Déri Museum and Lake Balaton.
 Plus, if you like castles, there is no shortage of them to visit!
 Additionally, the Roman architecture, historic art, hearty cuisine, and delicious wine will give you a memorable experience of Hungary.

 It is the capital city of Hungary with reason.
 It represents both cultural sides of Hungary, the agrarian and modern.
 It is divided by the Danube river into Buda and Pest which represent both cultural sides of Hungary.

-Buda is the quitter, rural and modest part of Budapest while Pest is the more modern, urban, and cosmopolitan side.
+Buda is the quieter, rural and modest part of Budapest while Pest is the more modern, urban, and cosmopolitan side.
 Pest is more popular for digital nomads.
 If you are looking for living spaces, the two cities cater to a more quiet or busy environment.

 For a quieter space, Buda is the better alternative offering private and shared bedrooms.
 One of the well-known accommodation spaces in Bude is the Budapest Garden Hostel and Co-Living.